Rabbits in Australia: Biological measures

-Releasing rabbit-borne diseases has proven somewhat successful in controlling the population of rabbits in Australia, but such success as has been achieved did not occur as quickly as was hoped.
+Releasing rabbit-borne diseases has proven somewhat successful in controlling the population of rabbits in Australia, but has not occurred as quickly as was hoped.

 An offer by the New South Wales government of a £25,000 reward for a biological control of rabbits attracted the attention of Louis Pasteur, who proposed using viral biological control methods including the use of chicken cholera bacillus (now known as Pasteurella multocida).
 Although that measure did not prove viable, the association with Pasteur accelerated the introduction of microbiology into Australia.

 On 16 April 1888, the New South Wales government appointed a royal commission "to make a full and diligent inquiry as to whether or not the introduction of contagious diseases amongst rabbits by inoculation or otherwise, or the propagation of diseases natural to rabbits ... will be accompanied or followed by danger to human health or life, or to animal life other than rabbits, or to interfere injuriously with the profitable carrying on of agricultural or pastoral pursuits ..."
 Under the aegis of the commission, tests were conducted at Rodd Island, and although rabbits who were given food adulterated with chicken cholera bacillus were killed, no evidence was found of the contagion spreading to healthy rabbits.

 In 1885, Professor Archibald Watson of the University of Adelaide suggested releasing rabbits inoculated with rabbit scab into an enclosed trial area.
 Limited trials suggested that the measure would be ineffective in the drier parts of the continent.

 In September 1887, Dr Herbert Butcher (1854-1893) of Wilcannia found a number of dead, emaciated rabbits at Tintinallogy Station.
 Dr H. Ellis of Sydney and he concluded that the animals had died of a novel disease, which they dubbed Tintinallogy virus.
 They felt it could be an effective control measure, but whatever the rabbits died from was never proved to be infectious or contagious.
 It may have been simple starvation caused by natural elements.

 In 1906 and 1907, Jean Danysz, of the Pasteur Institute of Paris, conducted trials on Broughton Island, New South Wales, of a strain of Pasteurella bacteria he had developed, which proved to be specific to rabbits, but it proved to be a less-than-satisfactory control measure.
 Dr Danysz felt that Broughton Island was a poor choice of test site, and that extensive experiments should be conducted on the mainland.
 Frank Tidswell, who was his chief Australian collaborator, continued Danysz's trials after he left in 1907, and also began trials of the Yalgogrin, Gundagai, and Picton microbes (named for the stations where infected rabbits were found), but financial support was lacking from the Federal government, or the collaboration of affected states, that would be necessary to prove that the measure safe and effective.
 The fact that these pathogens did not wipe out whole populations might have raised doubts as to their efficacy.